Note

 tp = TOUCH(0)

-# Custom touch device (must specify i2c, resolution, etc.)
+# Custom touch device (need to specify i2c, resolution, etc.)

 # tp = TOUCH(1, i2c=my_i2c, range_x=800, range_y=480)